codecat/led-passive/Readme.md

 ```

 ## Scripting
+Lua scripts should return a function that will be called every frame.
+In this function you can set color values.

 Use `entr` to automatically restart the server every time the config is changed, or a script is changed.

 ```